Tysnes Municipality: General information

-The historic parish of Tysnæs was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1907, the small portion of Tysnes located on the mainland (population: 67) was transferred to the neighboring municipality of Kvinnherad.
+The historic parish of Tysnæs (later spelled Tysnes) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1907, the small portion of Tysnes Municipality located on the mainland (population: 67) was transferred to the neighboring Kvinnherad Municipality.
 The municipal borders have not changed since that time.

 Name

 The municipality (originally the parish) is named after the old Tysnes farm (Týsnes) since the first Tysnes Church was built there.
 The first element is the genitive case of the name of the Old Norse god Týr.
 The last element is nes which means "headland".

 This is probably the only place in Norway named after the god Týr.
 Several place names around the farm also have sacred meanings: Ve (holy place), Helgastein (holy rock), Godøy (the god's island), and Vevatnet (the holy lake).
 The old name of the big island of Tysnesøy was Njarðarlǫg (the district of the god Njord).
 Recently, a sun phenomenon connected to the original Tysnes headland has been discovered, and this seems to be the starting-point of the sacral name complex.